Can I remortgage my home?

 Here's what you need to know about remortgaging in unusual situations:

 - Can I remortgage if I own my house outright?

 - Can I remortgage when I'm over 60 or retired?

-- Can I remortgage when I'm self-employed or freelance?
+- Can I remortgage if I'm self-employed or freelance?

 - Can I remortgage my shared ownership home?

 - Can I remortgage if I have negative equity?